ankane/jetpack/README.md

 ### Server

-Install Jetpack on the server and run: [master]
+Install Jetpack on the server and run:

 ```sh
 jetpack install --deployment